Jihad (song): Musical structure

 "Jihad" is played in standard 4/4 time and runs for 3 minutes and 31 seconds.
 A skittering vamp played by Jeff Hanneman leads into the track, while Dave Lombardo shimmers his hi-hat.
 Smoothly mixing up tempos, the band builds the song with a fast, "wonky, catchy and angular" guitar riff reminiscent of the breakdown in 1986's "Angel of Death".

 This guitar riff decelerates before bursting forward again in two-bar stretches underpinned by Lombardo's pounding, fifth-gear drumming.

 IGN reviewer Andy Patrizio was dismissive of the song's musical structure in comparison to the other tracks on Christ Illusion "Jihad", "Flesh Storm", "Skeleton Christ", and "Supremist", and felt there was too much similarity in the riffs, tuning, tempos, and arrangements.
 MusicOMH.com's Ian Robinson was also negative, remarking that the song "concludes with the 'now getting slightly old hat' Slayer trick (but still atmospheric) of over sampling voices over the solo."

 Reception and criticism

 "Jihad"—alongside fellow Christ Illusion album tracks "Eyes of the Insane" and "Cult"—was made available for streaming on June 26, 2006, via the Spanish website Rafabasa.com.
 The album was Slayer's ninth studio recording, and was released on August 8, 2006.
 During reviews "Jihad" received a mixed reception.

-Blabbermouths Don Kaye gave the opinion that "a handful of songs" on Christ Illusion "are either too generic or the arrangements are too clumsy to work well", and specifically singled out the track: "I'm looking at you, 'Jihad' and 'Skeleton Christ'."
 Ben Ratliff of New York Times remarked that the song is "predictably tough stuff, but let's put it on a scale.
 It is tougher, and less reasoned, than Martin Amis's recent short story 'The Last Days of Muhammad Atta.'
 It is no tougher than a taped message from Al Qaeda."

 Peter Atkinson of KNAC.com was equally unimpressed, describing the group's choice of song climax as: